gregjacobs/equations/README.md

-Simple test program that I put together for resolving dependent variables in a set of equations.
+Simple test program that I put together for resolving and expanding dependent variables in a set of equations.

-## Motivation
+### Motivation

 This came up at work one day, where we needed to substitute variables in a set of equations with the values of other equations.
-In the interest of time, we simply went with a top-down regular expression parsing / map lookup based routine of "expanding" the variables, where the dependent equations needed to exist before the ones that depended on them.
+In the interest of time, we simply went with a top-down regular expression parsing / map lookup based routine of expanding the variables, where the dependent equations needed to exist before the ones that depended on them.

 For Example: